 Fresh and crisp citrus notes for freedom and youth.
 A floral heart note revealing a light, fruity rose to translate love and beauty.
 And finally, some woody notes of cedar, patchouli and oakmoss to ground that feeling of elation that could have carried me to the moon.

 I have another perfume called Aviation Club, which recounts my incursion into a prestigious poker room in Paris.
 What happens after I enter the big tinted glass door can only lead to great poker story…

 Green and metallic notes to translate the electrifying and adrenaline-filled energy of the game.
 Light floral notes for the elegance of the surroundings and of the dress-coded clientele.
 Wood, amber, leather, tobacco and coffee notes for the warm lavishness and male-driven atmosphere of the establishment.
-You have a theme of birds on your flacons – can you explain their symbolism?

 My latest perfume is called Ipanema Posto Nove and gives you VIP access to the coolest spot in Rio de Janeiro, Brazil.
 Have you ever heard of Posto Nove?